 Abigail Seiler is media coordinator for Center for Food Safety and is responsible for developing strategy and content for press outreach across the organization’s programs.
 In addition to writing press releases, blogs, and other materials, Abigail manages the Center for Food Safety Twitter account @TrueFoodNow.
 Abigail earned an MA in Communication from the University of Maryland where she focused on the discourse of social movements around food and agriculture.
 Prior to that she earned an MA in Anthropology of Food from University of London’s School of Oriental and African Studies where she studied activism by farm workers across the globe.
-A Baltimore native, she graduated cum laude from the University of Maryland.
-Abigail volunteers for Common Good City Farm in Washington, DC, to assist with their social media as well as on the farm.
+A Baltimore native, she graduated cum laude from the University of Maryland and is a published author.

 Ashley Lukens is the Hawaii Program Director for Center for Food Safety.
 Her work focuses on issues of human and environmental health as they relate to the food system.
 She has her PhD in Political Science from the University of Hawaii at Manoa, where her research examined community-led efforts to develop culturally appropriate strategies for food system transformation.
 During grad school, she was also a Sea Grant Graduate Trainee, working at Kakoo Oiwi to document the impact of shifting land use practices in He‘eia wetland and the community-led efforts develop culturally appropriate ecosystem management strategies.
 Ashley is a founding member and the Vice President of the Hawaii Food Policy Council and continues to teach Political Science courses at UH Manoa and UH West Oahu.